cmcornejocrespo/rhacm-workshop/04.Application-Lifecycle/README.md

 ## Preparing RHACM for ArgoCD Integration

+NOTE: We assume having two clusters (environment:dev/environment:production)

-In this part you will create the resources to import `local-cluster` into ArgoCD's managed clusters.
+In this part you will create the resources to import both clusters `cluster-dev` and `cluster-prod` into ArgoCD's managed clusters.

 Create the next ManagedClusterSet resource.
-The ManagedClusterSet resource will include the `local-cluster` cluster.
+The ManagedClusterSet resource will include the clusters.
 The ManagedClusterSet resource is associated with the `openshift-gitops` namespace.

 ```yaml
 <hub> $ cat <<EOF | oc apply -f -